fiskaltrust/rollout-doc/middleware/README.md

 ![portal export download](images/portal-export-download.png "Export download from the fiskaltrust.Portal")

 The procedure described above can be performed analogously to all export formats offered in the export view.
-When testing the DSFinV-K and TAR file export, make sure that a corresponding dayly closing receipt has been sent to the fiskaltrust.Middelware from the POSSystem.
+When testing the DSFinV-K and TAR file export, make sure that a corresponding dayly closing receipt has been sent to the fiskaltrust.Middelware from the POS-System.

 ### Closing words